Kazakhs: History

-In Turko-Persian sources, the term Özbek-Qazaq first appeared during the middle of the 16th century, in the Tarikh-i-Rashidi by Mirza Muhammad Haidar Dughlat, a Chagatayid prince of Kashmir.
+In Turco-Persian sources, the term Özbek-Qazaq first appeared during the middle of the 16th century, in the Tarikh-i-Rashidi by Mirza Muhammad Haidar Dughlat, a Chagatayid prince of Kashmir.
 In this manuscript, the author locates Kazakh in the eastern part of Desht-i Qipchaq.
 According to Tarikh-i-Rashidi, the first Kazakh union was created c.
 1465/1466 AD.
 The state was formed by nomads who settled along the border of Moghulistan, and was called Uzbeg-Kazák.

-At the time of the Uzbek conquest of Central Asia, Abu'l-Khayr Khan, a descendant of Shiban, had disagreements with the Kazakh sultans Kerei and Janibek, descendants of Urus Khan.
-These disagreements probably resulted from the crushing defeat of Abu'l-Khayr Khan at the hands of the Kalmyks.
+At the time of conquest of Central Asia, Abu'l-Khayr Khan, a descendant of Shiban, had disagreements with the sultans Kerei and Janibek, descendants of Urus Khan.
+These disagreements probably resulted from the crushing defeat of Abu'l-Khayr Khan at the hands of the Oirats.
 Kerei and Janibek moved with a large following of nomads to the region of Zhetysu on the border of Moghulistan and set up new pastures there with the blessing of the Chagatayid khan of Moghulistan, Esen Buqa II, who hoped for a buffer zone of protection against the expansion of the Oirats.

 Regarding these events, Haidar Dughlat in his Tarikh-i-Rashidi reports:

+The division into new ethno-political communities is reflected in the work of Ruzbihān Khān Isfahani, Mihmān-nāma-yi Bukhārā ("The Guest Book of Bukhara"), which states:

+From the early 16th century, after the migration of some nomadic tribes from present-day Kazakhstan under Shaybani Khan to Transoxiana (Mawarannahr), the term "Kazakh" began to acquire an ethnic connotation.
+The prefix "Uzbek" (uzbak) ceased to be used.

+During the late 15th and throughout the 16th century, the Kazakhs created a nomadic empire extending westward to the Ural River and eastward to the Tien Shan Mountains regarded as a formidable power and feared by their neighbors and reportedly able to bring up to 200,000 horsemen into the field.

+During the reign of the three sons of Kasym Khan, the authority of the khan weakened somewhat, leading to the eventual fragmentation of the Kazakh Khanate into three distinct "hordes": the Great Horde in southeastern Kazakhstan north of the Tien Shan, the Middle Horde in the central steppe near the Aral Sea, and the Little Horde between the Aral Sea and the Ural River.
+In these regions, the khan's power was often constrained by tribal leaders, known as sultans, and even more so by the beys and batyrs, heads of the clan-based communities.
+Although the khans nominally commanded a formidable military, their authority relied heavily on the loyalty of these local leaders.